 “High school athletic facilities are being used more than ever before,” states Clay Schneckloth, Landscape Architect for Snyder & Associates.
 “They’re a hub of community activity, and along with that comes new demands and challenges.”

 New industry trends ensure high school athletic facilities are as user and spectator-friendly as the large, professional stadiums students aspire to play in.

 The majority of high school athletic fields are built on native soil, which is high in silt and clay with a low infiltration rate.
-Unable to absorb rain, native soil fields can become saturated and muddy when wet which reduces traction and stability.
-Poor athletic field conditions combined with heavy use can cause natural turfgrass failure and game cancellations until the field recovers.
+Unable to absorb rain, native soil fields can become saturated and muddy when wet, which reduces traction and stability.
+Poor athletic field conditions combined with heavy use can cause natural grass failure and game cancellations until the field recovers.